 - Overall Rank Highest overall rank (Top 20%)

-- Atlantic Beach Elementary School's student population of 442 students has stayed relatively flat over five school years.
+- Atlantic Beach Elementary School's student population of 471 students has grown by 14% over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 - Atlantic Beach Elementary School is ranked within the top 20% of all 3,650 schools in Florida (based off of combined math and reading proficiency testing data) for the 2016-17 school year.

 - The school's student:teacher ratio of 13:1 has decreased from 14:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (FL)|

 |Overall School Rank (16-17)||#380 out of 3650 schools|

 |Math Test Scores (% Proficient)|